artipie/blog.artipie.com/_posts/2020/12/2020-12-30-release-notes.md

 we also added separate setting for [repo configs location](https://github.com/artipie/artipie#additional-configuration)
 - Basic authentication support [was added](https://github.com/artipie/gem-adapter/issues/81) to Gem-adapter

-We also start to develop [Debian-adapter](https://github.com/artipie/debian-adapter) to support Debian repository.
+We also started to develop [Debian-adapter](https://github.com/artipie/debian-adapter) to support Debian repository.